 In PHP, dependency injection can be implemented in various ways, including through constructor injection, setter injection and property injection.

-DotKernel Frontend, through its dot-dependency-injection package focuses only on constructor injection.
+Dotkernel Frontend, through its dot-dependency-injection package focuses only on constructor injection.

-DotKernel Frontend comes out of the box with the dot-dependency-injection package, which provides all the functionality injecting dependencies into any object you want.
+Dotkernel Frontend comes out of the box with the dot-dependency-injection package, which provides all the functionality injecting dependencies into any object you want.

 dot-dependency-injection